|

 The double active bandpassfilter in IC1c and IC1d removes not only all frequencies above the fundamental,

 but also the frequencies below it.
 The result is a remarkable clean signal without sharpness nor key-clicks.
 But still fast keyable.
+But:

 1750Hz and CTCSS (sub audilbel tone) filters in repeaters are very selective.
 These tones must be generated accurately and stable.
 This calls for a stabilised power supply, and